nitad54448/yappari-5-1/help/theory.md

 # やっぱり #

 ## Elements ##
-The elements used are rather standard, the equations used in Yappari are described here.
+The elements used are rather standard, the equations used in Yappari for Zarc and Warburg are detailed in the following.

-Here is the rephrased information about the Zarc and Warburg elements:

 ### Zarc ###
 A Zarc is an electrical circuit element composed of a resistor (Rp) in parallel with a Constant Phase Element (CPE).
 The CPE is defined by the equation: